ItzLoonie/TownOfLoonie/README.md

 Team : Impostors<br>
 Basis : Crewmate<br>

-The MadGuardians belong to team Impostors, one type of Madmates.<br>
+The Mad Guardian belong to team Impostors, one type of Madmates.<br>
 Compared with Madmates, MadGuardian cannot use vents, while they can guard kills by Impostors after finishing all tasks.<br>

 #### Game Options